openebs-archive/openebs-docs/docs/upgrade.md

      ./pre-upgrade.sh <openebs_installed_namespace> <mode>
      ```

      Here, `<openebs_installed_namespace>` is the namespace where OpenEBS control plane components are installed. `<mode>` is the way how OpenEBS is installed.
-Provide mode as `helm` if OpenEBS is installed via helm (or) provide mode as `operator` if OpenEBS is installed via operator yaml.
+Provide mode as `helm` if OpenEBS is installed via helm chart (or) provide mode as `operator` if OpenEBS is installed via operator yaml.

      Eg: